Millinocket Marathon & Half

 Yes.
 Please see the Schedule of Events page for more information.

-Using these buses will allow us to grow our event and show appreciation to this generous community for making them available.
+Using these buses will allow us to grow our event.
 We strongly encourage you to use the provided bus transportation.
-Click HERE to make a donation to support the race.

 return to FAQ menu